mikosken/RefactoringAssignment/README.md

 with the same interface it could be considered to use the Strategy design pattern.

+The game class was then split into two partial classes.

+-   `BullsAndCowsGame.cs` contains very abstract and high level code as defined by the `IGame` interface.
+-   `BullsAndCowsGame.Logic.cs` contains slightly less abstract code dealing with supporting classes and services.

 ### Wrapping System.Console

 To make console input and output testable, as well as enable dependency